MMqd/MMqd-ergodox-ez/README.md

 * Colemak layout
 * QWERTY layout layer for gaming
 * Mouse layer removes the need for an external mouse for day-to-day tasks
+* Hand swapping while keys are held/toggled for easier access to keybinds when using keyboard in one hand and mouse in the other.

 ## Design Considerations
 Disable unused keys to prevent miss-presses